backspaces/agentscript/config/cleantheme/tutorials/1 - AgentScript.md

 ## MVC

 In terms of MVC, the Model contains the data (the Patches, Turtles, and Links).
 The View uses this data to visualize the Model.
 The Controller provides the user a way to modify the running model.
-An example would be a GUI for pause/start the model.
+An example Controller would be a GUI for pause/start the model.

 ![Image](/config/cleantheme/static/MVC.jpg)